CarInsurance.com Insights

 Can parents adjust their auto insurance policies if the child’s custody arrangement changes?

-It’s important for both parents to communicate with their insurance companies to ensure there are no lapses in coverage as custody arrangements change.
+Both parents need to communicate with their insurance companies to ensure no lapses in coverage as custody arrangements change.
 Keeping insurance policies updated according to the child’s living situation can help avoid complications in the event of an accident and ensure that the child remains adequately insured.

 Final thoughts